 - The applicant must be a Texas-based entity.
 Any not-for-profit institution or organization that conducts research is eligible to apply for funding under this award mechanism.

-A public or private company is not eligible for funding under this award mechanism; these entities must use the appropriate award mechanism(s) under CPRIT's Product Development Program. - The Principal Investigator (PI) must have a doctoral degree, including M.D., Ph.D., D.D.S., D.M.D., Dr.P.H., D.O., D.V.M., or equivalent, and must reside in Texas during the time the research that is the subject of the grant is conducted. - A PI may not submit applications to this RFA and to RFA-R-15-IIRACCA-1 or RFA R-15-IIRAP-1.
-Only one IIRA, IIRACCA, or IIRAP application per cycle is allowed.
-A PI may submit only one new or resubmission application under this RFA during this funding cycle.
-If submitting a renewal application, a PI may submit both a new or resubmission application and a renewal application under this RFA during this funding cycle. - Because this award mechanism is intended to support research directed by a single investigator, only one Co-PI may be included. - Collaborations are permitted and encouraged, and collaborators may or may not reside in Texas.
+A public or private company is not eligible for funding under this award mechanism; these entities must use the appropriate award mechanism(s) under CPRIT's Product Development Program. - The Principal Investigator (PI) must be the director of the facility and must have a doctoral degree, including MD, PhD, DDS, DMD, DrPH, DO, DVM, or equivalent, and must reside in Texas during the time the research that is the subject of the grant is conducted.
+The PI should also hold a faculty position, preferably at the level of associate or full professor or the equivalent. - This award must be directed by the PI.
+Co-PIs are not permitted. - Collaborations are permitted and encouraged, and collaborators may or may not reside in Texas.
 However, collaborators who do not reside in Texas are not eligible to receive CPRIT funds.
 Collaborators should have specific and well-defined roles.
 Subcontracting and collaborating organizations may include public, not-for-profit, and for-profit entities.
-Such entities may be located outside of the State of Texas, but non-Texas-based organizations are not eligible to receive CPRIT funds. - An applicant is eligible to receive a grant award only if the applicant certifies that the applicant institution or organization, including the PI, any senior member or key personnel listed on the grant application, and any officer or director of the grant applicant's institution or organization (or any person related to one or more of these individuals within the second degree of consanguinity or affinity), has not made and will not make a contribution to CPRIT or to any foundation specifically created to benefit CPRIT.
+Such entities may be located outside of the State of Texas, but non-Texas-based organizations are not eligible to receive CPRIT funds.
+In no event shall equipment purchased under this award leave the State of Texas. - An institution may submit only one new, renewal, or resubmission application under this RFA during this funding cycle.
+For purposes of this RFA, an institution is defined as that component of a university system that has a geographically distinct campus.
+A PI may only resubmit an application that was previously not funded once (see section 6). - Support for only one facility may be requested per application.
+Collaborative applications among institutions are permitted.
+However, such collaboration must not be used as a pretext for supporting more than one facility at a given institution.
+Further, applicants must not attempt to assemble illogical technical combinations and capabilities under one roof.
+Examples of illogical combinations would include protein mass spectrometry with DNA sequencing or light microscopy with magnetic resonance imaging.

+The coherence of the facility and the ability of the PI/facility director to oversee all of the facility's operations will be critical components of the review process.
+If support is requested for an existing facility, applicants must make it clear how CPRIT support will enhance its capabilities and improve access for cancer investigators rather than simply replace ongoing institutional support.